Why is editorial help important? How can independent advice improve a manuscript?

 This gave me an idea.
 The most helpful part of the process of becoming published, for me, was having my un-finished work critiqued in chunks.
 As part of the MA, I’d submit extracts of fiction to a peer group or to my tutor.
 Nobody ever read the full novel, not even my final examiners.
 The extracts I sent for critique ranged between 1,000 and 5,000 words in length.
 I’d receive a detailed commentary in return, telling me what worked and what didn’t, exploring the extract in the wider context of the plot, and suggesting improvements.
 In the background, my critique group threw in plot breakdowns, flash-fiction, non-fiction, book reviews, recommended reading and other interesting suggestions.
 It was not only great fun, the process transformed my writing.
 I discovered what readers like, and what they don’t.
 After all, until this point I'd been writing for myself!
 I found out how to hook a reader with a choice opening line.
 I began to understand character and backstory.
 I became acquainted with a whole load of fiction I’d never previously heard of, which opened up tremendous possibilities to me as a writer, not just as a reader.
 And all this happened as I was writing my (then) unfinished novel, submitted in chunks, allowing me to tinker with plot, characters, and scenes throughout the journey rather than waiting until the very end to ask for help.
 Without this process, my first novel would have been unpublishable in 2013 when I finished the MA.
 Instead, it was short-listed for a competition that year, found an agent in 2014, became a talking book in 2015, and was published as a paperback in 2016.

-So, my service has now expanded to include The Writing Coach.
+So, my novel and fiction editing service has now expanded to include The Writing Coach.
 Writers can follow a similar blueprint to the one I did: nobody needs to submit a full manuscript to take advice on their prose.
 A writer can submit a single chunk as a one-off, or can return every few chapters to ask for more feedback.
 This system works very well indeed, as I know first-hand.
 This is the system that led to me finding an agent and becoming mainstream published.